ITU-AI-ML-in-5G-Challenge/AI-ML-in-5G-Challenge.github.io/README.md

 <p><a href="https://aiforgood.itu.int/about-ai-for-good/ai-for-fusion-energy-challenge/">AI for Fusion Energy Challenge</a></p>
 <ul>

-Within the IAEA Coordinated Research Project on AI for Fusion, this AI for Good Challenge aims to provide a platform for collaboratively explore the potential of ML in enabling predictive modelling for fusion energy systems.
-Through this Challenge, participants will use data from three distinct fusion devices called “tokamaks” (Alcator C-Mod, J-TEXT, and HL-2A) to develop a cross-machine disruption prediction model using ML, with strong generalization capabilities.
-Participants will acquire hands-on experience in AI/ML in areas relevant to fusion energy science and compete for prizes, recognition, and certificates.
-We have one problem statement for this category below:
+The Challenge explored the potential of ML in enabling predictive modelling for fusion energy systems.
+Through this Challenge, participants developed a cross-machine disruption prediction model using ML, with strong generalization capabilities.
+One problem statement was offered in 2023 below:

 <details>
   <summary>2023</summary>